Skip to main content

 At this time, the only known way to prevent Long COVID is to avoid getting COVID-19.
 The observational cohort studies and the RECOVER Pathobiology Research Program are investigating potential mechanisms for how some people may be protected from Long COVID or some of its symptoms.

-RECOVER researchers are making progress toward understanding why some people develop Long COVID and how these long-term symptoms affect one’s health.
+RECOVER researchers are making progress toward understanding why some people develop Long COVID and how these long-term symptoms affect a person’s health.
 Based on what the researchers have learned so far, RECOVER has launched clinical trials to test different interventions for Long COVID.
-The eight clinical trials under the RECOVER Initiative will explore 13 study interventions, or possible treatments, for post-acute sequelae of SARS-CoV-2 infection (PASC), known as Long COVID.
+The eight clinical trials under RECOVER Initiative will explore 13 study interventions, or possible treatments, for post-acute sequelae of SARS-CoV-2 infection (PASC), known as Long COVID.

 • RECOVER-NEURO focuses on treatments for cognitive symptoms associated with Long COVID.